Maleick/byvalver/assets/docs/ADDITIONAL_STRATEGY_PROPOSALS.md

 #### Problem Statement

 Atomic operations (XADD, CMPXCHG, LOCK prefix) are used in multi-threaded shellcode and rootkits for synchronization.
 These instructions:
-- Use LOCK prefix (F0h) which may combine with opcodes to form bad characters
+- Use LOCK prefix (F0h) which may combine with opcodes to form bad bytes
 - Encode with complex ModR/M bytes
 - Often operate on memory with displacements containing nulls